 Sharpen your Skills

 It is expected to slice and dice as a line cook, but in order to excel forward, it is also important that you demonstrate strong basic skills while working towards mastering more advanced cooking techniques.
-This can be done by ceasing every opportunity for education that comes your way.
+This can be done by seizing every opportunity for education that comes your way.
 Be receptive to seasoned chef’s advice, take a side job that allows you to learn different cooking techniques or sign up for a class at a local cooking school or culinary program.
 Keep your mind sharp and adaptable for a diverse set of cooking abilities.
 Ensure that you are a versatile team member who will always be prepared to deliver what is required in the kitchen.

 Put in the Work